Holidays; 5 +1 tips to not let them spoil

 2. Back up and update your devices

-Small setbacks can happen anytime and anywhere, and the chances of it happening while you're enjoying your summer vacation are high.
-You might drop your phone in the pool… or forget and dive in with the phone in your pocket, or you might forget it in a bar or even get it stolen in the blink of an eye.
+Minor setbacks can happen anytime, anywhere, and the chances of that happening while you are enjoying your summer vacation are high.
+You may drop your phone in the pool… or forget and dive into the sea with the phone in your pocket, or you may forget it in a bar or even have it stolen in the blink of an eye.

 Therefore, one of the first things you should do before you start your vacation is to back up all your electronic devices that contain any form of personal or sensitive data.